Lila: The Play of Consciousness

 Bhagawan Nityananda and Ramana Maharshi spent most of their time lying about and not talking much.
 And yet the transmission of grace through their human form was incredible, palpable and gave many the direct experience of their absolute nature.

-By being with a true guru, or by looking at their photo, hearing their voice, using their mantra, having an object with their energy in it or just by thinking about them, we tune into their morphic field and receive satsang.
+By being with a true guru, or by looking at their photo, hearing their voice, using their mantra, having an object with their energy in it or just by thinking about them, we tune into their morphic field, resonate with it, merge with it and are in satsang.
 Even if, like Jesus, a guru is no longer in the body, we can still tune into their morphic field and receive the transmission of grace from the absolute.

 The egoic energy field of a human being tends to dissolve in the morphic field of a true guru.
 This is the secret and power of satsang.
 In its place arises sat chit ananda.
 For beings who are ready for the ego to dissolve, this is a true blessing.
 For egos that aren’t ready to dissolve, satsang is a terrifying experience of death and the dissolution of the known.